 The Calendar Islands of Casco Bay

-Just north of Portland, Casco Bay is an inlet off the southern coast with prime waters for sailing in Maine.
-Go Sailing is a private charter in Casco Bay that offers both day sail and sunset sail opportunities.
-Step aboard a 30-foot sloop and watch the porpoise and harbor seals pass by while enjoying the gentle bay breezes.
-You will also have the opportunity to help crew the boat, including a turn at the helm as you sail into the sunset, passing several major islands off the coast.
-Be on the lookout for lighthouses!
+Just north of Portland, Casco Bay is an inlet off the southern coast with prime waters for sailing.
+A private charter in Casco Bay, Go Sailing, offers both day sail and sunset sail opportunities.
+Step aboard a 30-foot sloop and watch the porpoise and harbor seals pass by while you enjoy the gentle bay breezes.
+You will also have the chance to help crew the boat, including a turn at the helm as you sail into the sunset, passing several major islands off the coast.
+Be on the lookout for Maine’s lighthouses!

 Passage into Boothbay Harbor

-Sailing in Maine is a way of life in Boothbay Harbor.
-This well known town in Lincoln County has its own yacht club with adult sailing instruction.
-The Boothbay Harbor Yacht Club has been celebrating yachting for over 100 years and is the perfect destination for visiting sailors.
-With extensive guest moorings and a full-service clubhouse, this yacht club can hosts individual yachts and affiliate clubs easily.
-Sailing and racing are both popular activities in this area, which is one of the best anchorages on the Maine coast and one of the most popular destinations for boaters and coastal travelers.
-The sheltered and spacious harbor has great holding ground, while the tranquil community is a relaxing escape.
+Sailing is a way of life in Boothbay Harbor.
+This charming coastal town in Lincoln County even has its own yacht club with adult sailing instruction.
+The Boothbay Harbor Yacht Club began over 100 years ago and is still the perfect destination for visiting sailors.
+With extensive guest moorings and a full-service clubhouse, this yacht club can host individual yachts and affiliate clubs easily.
+The sheltered and spacious harbor features an excellent holding ground as well as a tranquil community that serves as a relaxing escape.

 Sailing in St. George

-St. George in Knox County is ideal for sailing in Maine.
-The St. George Community Sailing Foundation operates out of Tenants Harbor and teaches sailing lessons to youth at Blueberry Cove Camp.
-Tenants Harbor also happens to be a premier destination for sailing in Maine, known as one of the best mid-coast regions for trimming the sails and letting the wind take you into glorious waters.
+The St. George Community Sailing Foundation in Knox County operates out of Tenants Harbor and teaches sailing lessons to youth at Blueberry Cove Camp.
+Tenants Harbor also happens to be a premier destination for sailing and is known as one of the best mid-coast regions for trimming the sails and letting the wind take you into glorious waters.